JohnCoates/Aerial/Readme.md

 #### Coded with Love by John Coates ([Twitter](https://twitter.com/JohnCoatesDev), [Email](mailto:john@johncoates.me))

-Version 1.4 is also maintained by:
+Starting with version 1.4, Aerial is also maintained by:
 - [Guillaume Louel](https://github.com/glouel) ([Twitter](https://twitter.com/C_Wiz))

 You can see a list of contributors [here](https://github.com/JohnCoates/Aerial/graphs/contributors).